Covering convex bodies and the Closest Vector Problem: Abstract

 \section{Abstract}

 We present algorithms for the $(1+\epsilon)$-approximate version of the closest vector problem for certain norms.
-The currently fastest algorithm (Dadush and Kun 2016) for general norms has running time of $2^{O(n)} (1/\epsilon)^n$.
+The currently fastest algorithm (Dadush and Kun 2016) for general norms in dimension $n$ has running time of $2^{O(n)} (1/\epsilon)^n$.
 We improve this substantially in the following two cases.

-For $\ell_p$-norms with $p>2$ (resp. $p \in [1,2]$) fixed, we present an algorithm with a running time of $2^{O(n)} (1/\epsilon)^{n/2}$ (resp. $2^{O(n)} (1/\epsilon)^{n/p}$).
-This result is based on a geometric covering problem, that was introduced in the context of CVP by Eisenbrand et al.: How many convex bodies are needed to cover the ball of the norm such that, if scaled by two around their centroids, each one is contained in the $(1+\epsilon)$-scaled homothet of the norm ball?
-We provide upper bounds for this problem by exploiting the \emph{modulus of smoothness} of the $\ell_p$-balls.
+First, for $\ell_p$-norms with $p>2$ (resp. $p \in [1,2]$) fixed, we present an algorithm with a running time of $2^{O(n)} (1+1/\epsilon)^{n/2}$ (resp. $2^{O(n)} (1+1/\epsilon)^{n/p}$).
+This result is based on a geometric covering problem, that was introduced in the context of CVP by Eisenbrand et al.: How many convex bodies are needed to cover the ball of the norm such that, if scaled by factor 2 around their centroids, each one is contained in the $(1+\epsilon)$-scaled homothet of the norm ball?
+We provide upper bounds for this \emph{$(2,\varepsilon)$-covering number} by exploiting the \emph{modulus of smoothness} of the $\ell_p$-balls.
 Applying a covering scheme, we can boost any $2$-approximation algorithm for CVP to a $(1+\epsilon)$-approximation algorithm with the improved run time, either using a straightforward sampling routine or using the deterministic algorithm of Dadush for the construction of an epsilon net.

-Furthermore, we consider polyhedral and zonotopal norms.
-For centrally symmetric polytopes (resp. zonotopes) with $O(n)$ facets (resp. generated by $O(n)$ line segments), we provide a deterministic $O(\log_2(1/\epsilon))^{O(n)}$ time algorithm.
+Second, we consider polyhedral and zonotopal norms.
+For centrally symmetric polytopes (resp. zonotopes) in ${\mathbb R}^n$ with $O(n)$ facets (resp. generated by $O(n)$ line segments), we provide a deterministic $O(\log_2(2+1/\epsilon))^{O(n)}$ time algorithm.
 This generalizes the result of Eisenbrand et al. which applies to the $\ell_\infty$-norm.

-As it is the case for the covering procedure of Eisenbrand et al., our approach boosts any constant factor approximation algorithm to a $(1+\epsilon)$-approximate algorithm.
-By assuming the existence of a $\poly(n)$-space and $2^{O(n)}$ time algorithm for 2-approximate CVP, the space complexity of our algorithm can be reduced to a polynomial.

 Finally, we establish a connection between the \emph{modulus of smoothness} and \emph{lattice sparsification}.
-As a consequence, using the enumeration and sparsification tools developped by Dadush, Kun, Peikert and Vempala, we present a simple alternative to the boosting procedure with the same time and space requirement for $l_p$ norms.
+As a consequence, using the enumeration and sparsification tools developped by Dadush, Kun, Peikert and Vempala, we present a simple alternative to the boosting procedure with the same time and space requirement for $\ell_p$ norms.
 This connection might be of independent interest.